Nippon Export and Investment Insurance

-The Nippon Export and Investment Insurance (日本貿易保険, Nihon Bōeki Hoken), NEXI, is a Japanese insurance corporation owned by the Japanese government.
-The current organization was formed as an Independent Administrative Institution on April 1, 2001 under the jurisdiction of the Ministry of Economy, Trade and Industry based on the General Rules for Incorporated Administrative Agency and Trade and Investment Insurance Act.
-It provides trade and investment insurance services to facilitate and enhance Japanese companies' international business.
+The Nippon Export and Investment Insurance (日本貿易保険, Nihon Bōeki Hoken), known as NEXI, is Japan's official export credit agency, a corporation wholly owned by the Government of Japan and operating under the jurisdiction of the Ministry of Economy, Trade and Industry (METI).
+It provides trade and investment insurance covering risks that arise in exports, overseas investments and international lending and that private-sector insurers are typically unable to cover.